trashbirdecology/luisdva.github.io/_posts/2018-11-12-pic-to-tibble.md

         <figcaption></figcaption>
 </figure>

-The 'image_ocr' function runs the optical character recognition on the image and returns a character vector, which we can structure into a tibble.
+The _image\_ocr_ function runs the optical character recognition on the image and returns a character vector, which we can structure into a tibble.

 {% highlight r %}
 # ocr